Greg Davies: Early life

-Davies was educated at Thomas Adams School in Wem, before studying English and Drama at Brunel University in London.
-Prior to embarking on a career in comedy, he taught Drama for 13 years at a number of secondary schools: Langleywood School in Slough, Orleans Park School in Twickenham, and Sandhurst School in Sandhurst.
+Davies was educated at Thomas Adams School in Wem, before studying drama and English at Brunel University, graduating in 1990.
+Prior to embarking on a career in comedy, he taught drama for 13 years at three secondary schools.

 Career

+Television

 In 2003, Davies made an appearance on the children's TV show Dick & Dom in da Bungalow, playing a caricatured version of himself named "Massive Greg".

 In 2005, Davies played a caricature of cricketer W. G. Grace in a series of adverts for Channel 4's television coverage of The Ashes.